Slack for the public sector

 Security is essential for many public-sector agencies and their partners.
 Slack is the secure and compliant platform that federal agencies trust as their digital HQ.

-- Slack provides enterprise-grade security for organisations of all sizes.
+- Slack provides enterprise-grade security for organizations of all sizes.
 That requires delivering a best-in-class collaboration experience while meeting our customers’ unique security and compliance needs.

-- Slack’s FedRAMP Moderate authorisation confirms that Slack meets and exceeds some of the most broadly recognised security standards and offers solutions to help public-sector teams address compliance requirements.
+- Slack’s FedRAMP Moderate authorization confirms that Slack meets and exceeds some of the most broadly recognized security standards and offers solutions to help public-sector teams address compliance requirements.

-Granular security features such as guest access, retention policies, single sign-on, Slack Enterprise Key Management (Slack EKM), audit logs and integrations with top data loss prevention providers allow governments to tailor Slack and comply with unique government requirements such as the Freedom of Information Act (FOIA).
+Granular security features like guest access, retention policies, single sign-on, Slack Enterprise Key Management (Slack EKM), audit logs, and integrations with top data loss prevention providers allow governments to tailor Slack and comply with unique government requirements like the Freedom of Information Act (FOIA).

 Collaboration

-Stay on the same page and make decisions more quickly by bringing all your work communications into one place.
+Stay on the same page and make decisions faster by bringing all your work communications into one place.

-- Channels help public-sector teams to stay organised and focused with central spaces for conversations, files, tools and people.
+- Channels help public-sector teams stay organized and focused with central spaces for conversations, files, tools and people.

-- Slack Connect enables government employees, contractors and citizens to work as one team through secure, verified communications in real time from multiple locations.
-Slack Connect is the ‘preferred method for collaborating’ of the US government’s General Services Administration.
+- Slack Connect enables government employees, contractors, and citizens to work as one team through secure, verified communications in real time from multiple locations.
+Slack Connect is the General Services Administration’s “preferred method for collaborating.”

-- Virtual meetings can be held through Slack’s built-in voice and video calls or instantly accessed through your agency’s tool of choice, without leaving Slack.
+- Online meetings can be held through Slack’s built-in voice and video calls or instantly accessed through your agency’s tool of choice without leaving Slack.

 Platform

-- With more than 2,400 apps in our App Directory, customers can bring their tools into Slack, including productivity essentials such as Office 365 and Google Workspace.
-Integrations with Salesforce allow you to search and review records from within Slack, notify channels when records are updated and create the operating system for the new way to work.
+- With more than 2,400 apps in our App Directory, customers can bring their tools into Slack, including productivity essentials like Office 365 and Google Workspace.
+Integrations with Salesforce allow you to search and review records from within Slack, notify channels when records are updated, and create the operating system for the new way to work.

 - Government and contractor technology teams ship better code in less time by bringing tools, teammates and code together in Slack.
-Integrations with tools such as PagerDuty and Jira allow real-time alerts and establish a single place for code review and testing.
+Integrations with tools like PagerDuty and Jira allow real-time alerts and establish a single place for code review and testing.

-- Workflow Builder streamlines routine functions through customised, no-code workflows.
-Agencies use Workflow Builder to automate weekly reporting, document IT tickets and allow citizens to report issues.
+- Workflow Builder streamlines routine functions through custom, no-code workflows.
+Agencies use Workflow Builder to automate weekly reporting, document IT tickets, and allow citizens to report issues.

 Public agencies and their partners use Slack to get work done: